griquelme/tidyms/docs/peak-picking.rst

 .. math::
     \sum_{i=j}^{k}x[i] = \sum_{i=j}^{k} s[i] + b[i] + e[i]

-If :math:`l = k - j` is he length of the interval, and if we assume that :math:`b` is constant in the interval we can write:
+If :math:`l = k - j` is the length of the interval, and if we assume that :math:`b` is constant in the interval we can write:

 .. math::